yasirkula/UnityDynamicPanels/Plugins/DynamicPanels/README.txt

 This asset helps you create dynamic panels using Unity's UI system.
 These panels can be dragged around, resized, docked to canvas edges or to one another and stacked next to each other as separate tabs.

 2. HOW TO
-First, add Dynamic Panels Canvas component to the RectTransform that you want to move your panels inside.
-This RectTransform doesn't have to be the Canvas object.
-It can be any child of it and can be of any custom size.
+First, add Dynamic Panels Canvas component to the RectTransform inside which your panels will reside.
+This RectTransform doesn't have to be the Canvas object itself, it can be a child of the canvas and it can have a custom size.

 There are two ways to create panels: by using the GUI of Dynamic Panels Canvas or via Scripting API.
 There are also two types of panels: free panels that can be moved around and resized freely and docked panels that are moved by the layout system, depending on where it is docked to.
 A panel can have multiple tabs.